siddharthwarule/meanstack/README.txt

 install npm

-make server folder
+make server folder in your system

 fire commond npm init --yes on it

-replce and add my files in that file
+replce and add my above files in that file

 npm install express